Buying a multi-family property on a contract for deed

 Whether you are looking to be an owner occupant or a landlord, looking for a multi-family property on a contract for deed can be a challenge unless it is located in a less desired neighborhood or has more work than you can handle.
 Very few home sellers offer contract for deed terms when they sell multi-family property because they are in higher demand, especially when rents are on the rise!

-Property Search in Minnesota.
+Search Multi-Family Homes in Minnesota.

 What is multi-family real estate?